 \subsection{Why should we care about policy confounding?}

 Leveraging spurious correlations to develop simple habits can be advantageous when resources such as memory, computing power, or data are limited.
-Agents can disregard and exclude from their representation those variables that are redundant under their policies.
+Agents can exclude variables from the state representation if they are redundant under their policy.
 However, the challenge is that some of these variables may be crucial to ensure that the agent behaves correctly when the context changes.
 In the Frozen T-Maze example from Section \ref{sec:example}, we observed how the agent could no longer find the correct goal when the ice pushed it away from the optimal trajectory.
 This is a specific case of a well-researched issue known as out-of-distribution (OOD) generalization \citep{quionero2009dataset, arjovsky2021out}.
-We refer to it as \emph{out-of-trajectory} (OOT) generalization to highlight that the problem arises due to repeatedly sampling from the same policy and thus following the same trajectories.
-In contrast to previous works \citep{kirk2023survey} that address generalization to environments that differ from the training environment, our objective here is to generalize to trajectories the agent never (or only rarely) takes.\footnote{Note that in the Frozen T-Maze environment, the ice does change the environment dynamics.
-However, its purpose is to compel the agent to take trajectories different from the optimal ones.
-The way we implemented it, the effect of the ice would be equivalent to forcing the agent to move down twice when in the top cell or move up twice when in the bottom cell.
-These trajectories are feasible in the original environment.}
+We refer to it as \emph{out-of-trajectory} (OOT) generalization to highlight that the problem here is that the agent is unable to generalize to alternative trajectories within the same environment.
+This is in contrast to previous works \citep{kirk2023survey} that address generalization to environments that differ in some way from the training environment.
+Example \ref{ex:OODvsOOT} illustrates the distinction between OOT and OOD.